sagara428/D15DE2_Topas-Sagara/README.md

 Surprisingly, there are about 9 countries in UK in which the company does not experience cancelled transactions.
 It might be because the products offered by the online retail company, which are unique all-occasion gift-wares, match the preference of people from those countries.

 ### Monthly Churn Rate
-In calculating churn rate, the data is filtered from cancelled transactions to avoid misinterpretation of customers with cancelled transactions as a churned customers.
+Here, the monthly churn rate is calculated to measure the performance of the company's customers in each month.
+The churn rate is a rate of customers who stop subscribing or doing transaction on the online retail company which is calculated in a period of time (in this case, monthly).
+In calculating churn rate, the data is filtered from cancelled transactions to avoid misinterpretation of customers with cancelled transactions as a churned customers or customers who stop subscribing or doing transactions.
 ![Cleaned Retail](/img/postgres-churn-rate.png)